-The term coming out is used to describe the process of understanding, accepting, and disclosing one's sexual or gender identity.
+The term coming out is used to describe the process of understanding, embracing, and disclosing one's sexual and/or gender identity.
 The process is very personal and can happen in different ways for each person.
 Some people acknowledge their identity during their teenage years, while others come to understand their identity much later in life.
-For those who identify as gay, lesbian, bisexual, or transgender, coming out is an ongoing process that may involve confusion, self-doubt, and stress.
-Even people who simply wonder about their sexuality or identity are often afraid to share their questions with others.
-One of the first steps in the process of coming out is acknowledging one's own identity.
-Regardless of the circumstances, the choices surrounding coming out to others require courage and deserve respect.
+For those who identify as gay, lesbian, bisexual, pansexual, asexual, transgender/trans, queer, intersex, or gender non-conforming, Coming Out is an ongoing process that may involve mixed feelings, such as confusion, joy, relief, self-doubt, and stress.
+Even people who simply wonder about their sexuality or identity can be afraid to share their questions with others.
+One of the first steps in the process of Coming Out is acknowledging one's own identity.
+Regardless of the circumstances, the choices surrounding coming out to others require courage and deserves respect.

 Remember how much courage is involved in coming out.
 If someone you care about is struggling, help them find support.
-In addition to being a caring friend you can also be supportive in challenging any forms of discrimination or bias that are disrespectful and harmful to persons who identify as gay, lesbian, bisexual, or transgender.
+In addition to being a caring friend you can also be supportive by challenging any forms of discrimination or bias that are disrespectful and harmful to persons who identify as LGBTQIA+.
 When you adopt the attitude that any form of bias is unacceptable and are vocal about this attitude, even by objecting to degrading jokes or statements made by others, your advocacy will help to create a respectful and inviting campus climate for everyone.

 To learn more about how to be an advocate on campus, participate in Loyola’s Safe Zone training, open to faculty, staff and students.